Macros | |

 Define to determine if code is being built for Microsoft MS-DOS.

-If this define exists, then you are creating code that runs under classic MS-DOS.
+If this define exists, then code is created to run on classic MS-DOS.

-Check for the defines BURGER_X32 or BURGER_DOS4G if you wish to determine which dos extender you are using.
+Check for the defines BURGER_X32 or BURGER_DOS4G to determine which dos extender is being used.

 #define BURGER_MSP430 |